-Pennsylvania's state income tax rate is a flat 3.07% with no personal exemptions.
+The Pennsylvania state income tax rate is currently 3.07%.
+The local income tax ranges from 1% to nearly 4%.
+In some municipalities, the Local Earned Income Tax is capped at 2%.
 More on Pennsylvania taxes can be found in the tabbed pages below.

 Personal income tax